TYPO3 vs WordPress: an honest comparison

 Conclusion

-WordPress is suitable for:
+WordPress is a good fit for:

 • Fast deployment cycles and limited budgets